|

 DelegateMQ is a C++ header-only library for invoking any callable (e.g., function, method, lambda):

-Multiple callables targets stored and invoked asynchronously.
+Multiple callables targets stored and broadcast invoked asynchronously.

-Asynchronous public API reinvokes StoreAsync()
+Asynchronous public API reinvokes StoreAsync() call onto the internal m_thread context.

 In C++, a delegate function object encapsulates a callable entity, such as a function, method, or lambda, so it can be invoked later.
 A delegate is a type-safe wrapper around a callable function that allows it to be passed around, stored, or invoked at a later time, typically within different contexts or on different threads.
-Delegates are particularly useful for event-driven programming, callbacks, asynchronous APIs, or when you need to pass functions as arguments.
+Delegates are particularly useful for event-driven programming, signal-slots, callbacks, asynchronous APIs, or when you need to pass functions as arguments.

 Originally published on CodeProject at Asynchronous Multicast Delegates in Modern C++ with a perfect 5.0 article feedback rating.